peijunz/ipynb2pelican/README.md

 The [ipynb2pelican](https://github.com/peijunz/ipynb2pelican) plugin implements `.ipynb` file format support to pelican.

 ### Features
-+ KISS philosophy
 + Simply convert ipynb to html, no CSS is preserved
-    + Code is simple to understand and to change
++ Uses preprocessors of nbconvert library
-    + Using summary generation mechanism of pelican
++ Provides cell-based summary generation
-+ Metadata Solution
-    + MetaCell (Metadata Cell) is the first class citizen.
-    + Liquid tag, additional metadata file is not considered in this project

-## MetaCell
-> **All and Only** Metadata should be stored at the first Cell of ipynb
++ Uses first cell as the most natural and readable metadata

-Writing a MetaCell is as simple as writing metadata in markdown file.
+Writing metadata is as simple as writing metadata in markdown file.
 ```md
 # This is title
 + date: 2020-02-22